esmini/esmini/OSMP_FMU/README.md

   ```

 - Run the FMU in a co-simulation, e.g. by using the open source framework [OpenMCx](https://github.com/eclipse/openmcx).
 Be sure to set the OpenScenario file as FMI parameter *xosc_path*.
+Furthermore, you can set, if the scenario viewer is displayed with the boolean FMI parameter *use_viewer*.

 ### Example co-simulation
 An example system structure definition file (ssd) is included in this example.